Environmental issues in Egypt: Air Pollution

-The air pollution in Cairo is a matter of serious concern.
-The air pollution in downtown Cairo is more than 10 to 100 times of acceptable world standards.
-Cairo has a poor factor because of lack of rain and its layout of tall buildings and narrow streets, which create a bowl effect (bad ventilation and consequent trapping of pollutants).
+Air pollution in downtown Cairo ranks higher than acceptable world standards by 10 to 100 times.
+Cairo has poor air quality due to the lack of rain and its layout of tall buildings and narrow streets, which create a bowl effect (bad ventilation and the consequent trapping of pollutants).
 The main air pollution problem in Egypt is particulate matter.
 The most notable sources of the dust and small particles are transportation, industry, and open-air waste-burning.
-Another significant source of dust is wind blown from arid areas around Egypt (e.g. Western Desert).
+The wind blowing from arid areas around Egypt (e.g. the Western Desert) is a large source of dust.

-The air in Egypt is very thick, grey and there is a haze over Cairo.
-Furthermore, other forms of air pollution in a carbon monoxide (CO) in streets, due to the excess amount of cars' exhaust and factories pollutants.
-The sky is grey rather than blue, which is very similar to the grey skies in Mexico City, London, and Beijing pollutants, of course, create a lot of respiratory diseases as the United States Environmental Protection Agency has published risk data which state that above the safe limit, the risk of developing serious respiratory diseases and cancer as well as cardiovascular disease from inhaling particulates in the air (dust and soot, hydrocarbons, and heavy metal compounds) is: 2 people for every 1000.
+The air in Egypt can be very thick and grey; there is a haze over Cairo.
+Another form of air pollution in the streets is carbon monoxide (CO) resulting from excessive automobile exhaust and factory emissions.
+The sky is grey rather than blue, as it is in Mexico City, London, and Beijing.
+Pollutants cause many respiratory diseases.
+The United States Environmental Protection Agency has published risk data which states that above the safe limit, the risk of developing serious respiratory diseases, cancer and cardiovascular disease from exposure to air pollution (dust and soot, hydrocarbons, and heavy metal compounds) is two people in every 1,000.

 Noise pollution

-From blaring car horns to wedding parties, rising noise pollution in the 24-hour metropolis of Cairo has reached alarming levels, leading to health problems.
-Living in the city centre, where noise levels reach an average of 90 decibels (dB) and never drop below 70 dB, is like spending all day inside a factory, a 2007 study by the Egyptian National Research Centre (NRC) said "What's striking about Cairo is that noise levels on different streets at different times of day are well over limits set by the environmental protection agency (EPA)".
+Rising noise pollution in the 24-hour metropolis of Cairo has reached extremely high levels, leading to health problems.
+In the city center, noise levels reach an average of 90 decibels (dB) and never drop below 70 dB, comparable to being inside a factory.
+A 2007 study by the Egyptian National Research Centre (NRC) said "What's striking about Cairo is that noise levels on different streets at different times of day are well over limits set by the Environmental Protection Agency (EPA)".
 Noise pollution can contribute to many health problems.